smcclure17/maude-code/README.md

 ## Usage

-I haven't put this on NPM.
 To run this locally like you would Claude Code:

 1. Clone this repo
 2. Build the package with